Dr. Elena Schjavland, PhD CT-APRN

 Keys2Memory is striving to bridge a gap in care, so we can be there to listen to your issues and keep your family healthcare provider informed.
-We practice in Mystic-Groton-Stonington and New London County areas of Southeast Connecticut, and other areas under special circumstances.
+We practice in Ledyard and I95 Old Lyme to Pawcatuck areas of Southeast Connecticut, and other areas under special circumstances (fees will apply).

 A house call strategy allows a comfortable setting where patients perform their best, home safety can be evaluated, trust initiated, and a personalized care plan is devised.
 Office visits are also available.
 Our care model empowers you to learn, adapt and self-manage in a setting of privacy and partnership.